Scottish Premiership things to watch

 Ange Postecoglou has been saying all season there is more to come from his team, which does not bode well for their opponents.

 It's been quite a week for Rangers.
-They led, trailed, led again and were pegged back against Ross County to ultimately have their Scottish Premiership lead cut.
+They led, trailed, led again and were pegged back against County to ultimately have their Scottish Premiership lead cut.

 The Ibrox club landed Aaron Ramsey on loan from Juventus in Monday's most headline-grabbing transfer deadline signing.